How to build a support ticketing system on WordPress

 • Status (“Drop Down” field)

-The final two form fields—“Status” and “Tags”—should not be visible to the user!
+Both the “Status” and “Tags” fields—should not be visible to the user!
 These should only be visible to support staff who will have the ability to update the status of a ticket or add tags to a ticket.

 The way we’ll accomplish this is by changing the field visibility settings.
 We can do that by clicking on the field to open the field settings, and clicking on the “Advanced tab”.
 Then we’ll change the visibility from “Visible” to “Administrative”.
 This will prevent the field from showing up in our form.